pblischak/fluidigm2purc/README.md

 cd fluidigm2purc
 make
 sudo make install
+make clean
 ```

 The Makefile will clone all of the dependencies from GitHub and will compile
 them from source into a folder called `deps`.
 Typing `sudo make install` will copy
 `fluidigm2purc` and all of the dependencies to `/usr/local/bin` so that you can
 run everything from anywhere on your computer.
-Typing make clean will remove the
+Typing `make clean` will remove the
 `deps/` folder since we don't need it after everything has been installed.

 A standard run for `fluidigm2purc` will filter and trim reads with `Sickle`, merge